H2 receptor antagonist: Clinical uses

-People who suffer from infrequent heartburn may take either antacids or H2-receptor antagonists for treatment.
-The H2-antagonists offer several advantages over antacids, including longer duration of action (6–10 hours vs 1–2 hours for antacids), greater efficacy, and ability to be used prophylactically before meals to reduce the chance of heartburn occurring.
-Proton pump inhibitors, however, are the preferred treatment for erosive esophagitis since they have been shown to promote healing better than H2-antagonists.
+People who suffer from infrequent heartburn may take either antacids or H2 receptor antagonists for treatment.
+The H2 antagonists offer several advantages over antacids, including longer duration of action (6–10 hours vs 1–2 hours for antacids), greater efficacy, and ability to be used prophylactically before meals to reduce the chance of heartburn occurring.
+Proton pump inhibitors, however, are the preferred treatment for erosive esophagitis since they have been shown to promote healing better than H2antagonists.

 Adverse effects

-H2 antagonists are, in general, well tolerated, except for cimetidine, wherein all of the following adverse drug reactions (ADRs) are common.
+H2 antagonists are generally well tolerated, with the exception of cimetidine, which more commonly elicits the following adverse drug reactions (ADRs) than other H2 antagonists:

 Infrequent ADRs include hypotension.
-Rare ADRs include: headache, tiredness, dizziness, confusion, diarrhea, constipation, and rash.
-In addition, gynecomastia occurred in 0.1% to 0.5% of men treated for non-hypersecretory conditions with cimetidine for 1 month or longer and in about 2% of men treated for pathologic hypersecretory conditions; in even fewer men, cimetidine may also cause loss of libido, and impotence, all of which are reversible upon discontinuation.
+Rare ADRs include headache, tiredness, dizziness, confusion, diarrhea, constipation, and rash.
+In addition, gynecomastia occurred in 0.1–0.5% of men treated for non-hypersecretory conditions with cimetidine for 1 month or longer and in about 2% of men treated for pathologic hypersecretory conditions; in even fewer men, cimetidine may also cause loss of libido, and impotence, all of which are reversible upon discontinuation.

-A 31-study review found that overall risk of pneumonia is about 1 in 4 higher among H2 antagonist users.
+A 31-study review found that the overall risk of pneumonia is about 1 in 4 higher among H2 antagonist users.

-According to a 2022 umbrella review of meta-analyses, the use of H2 receptor antagonist is associated with pneumonia, peritonitis, necrotizing enterocolitis, Clostridium difficile infection, liver cancer, gastric cancer, and hip fracture diseases.
+According to a 2022 umbrella review of meta-analyses, the use of H2 receptor antagonist is associated with pneumonia, peritonitis, necrotizing enterocolitis, Clostridioides difficile infection, liver cancer, gastric cancer, and hip fracture diseases.

+Famotidine has been associated with agranulocytosis, the destruction of white blood cells.

+Research

+Bladder diseases

+Histamine can cause bladder inflammation and contribute to the symptoms of such bladder diseases as cystitis (inflammation of the bladder) or painful bladder disease.
+Histamine binds to H2 receptors in the bladder smooth muscle, leading to relaxation of the bladder muscle and promotion of urine storage.
+Histamine does not seem to have a direct role in the development of bladder diseases, but it can contribute to bladder inflammation and associated symptoms.

+H2 receptors in the bladder play a role in regulating bladder contraction.

+H2 receptor antagonists have been shown to reduce bladder contractions and improve bladder function in animal studies.
+Blocking the activation of H2 receptors in the bladder leads to decreased bladder contractions and improved urine storage.
+While H2 receptor antagonists may have a potential role in managing bladder conditions such as overactive bladder, they are not typically used in treating cystitis or painful bladder disease, and their mechanism of action in bladder diseases is still not fully understood.
+There is limited research that histamine H2 receptor antagonists can potentially alleviate symptoms of cystitis or painful bladder disease.